tmuelle2/media-vault/readme.txt

 After activating the plugin, to protect attachment files with Media Vault you can:

 * use the *Media Uploader admin page* to upload new protected attachments,
-* use the *Media Vault metabox* to toggle file protection on the 'Edit Media' admin page, or,
+* use the *Media Vault metabox* to toggle file protection on the 'Edit Media' admin page,
+* use the the *Media Vault Protection Settings* fields in the new Media Modal, or,
 * using *bulk actions* in your Media Library page, you can change file protection on multiple pre-existing attachments at once.

 By default the only permission check that the plugin does on media files is that the user requesting them be logged in.
-You can change this default behavior from the 'Media Settings' page in the 'Settings' menu of the WordPress Admin.
-You can also change the restrictions set on attachments on an individual basis by means of the Media Vault metabox on the 'Edit Media' page.
+You can change this *default* behavior from the 'Media Settings' page in the 'Settings' menu of the WordPress Admin.
+You can also change the restrictions set on attachments on an individual basis by means of either the Media Vault metabox on the 'Edit Media' page or the Media Vault Protection Settings fields in the new Media Modal.

 You can also write your own custom restrictions using the `mgjp_mv_add_permission()` function.
 See [this support question](http://wordpress.org/support/topic/restrict-only-for-subscribers?replies=5) for more details.